 + The happy dance rule.
 If it doesn’t make you do a happy dance in the change rooms don’t buy it.
 Unless you physically cannot walk out of the store without taking that AMAAAZING item home, then leave it on the racks – if you’re unsure now, you will only grow to despise the purchase in a few short months.
 This applies to everything from clothes to beauty products to items for the home, just a few happy dance shopping trips later and you will have saved yourself a lot of money and you will have saved the planet from the tonnes of environmental resources that go into making goods that no-one really values.

 + Know your style.
 Pull out the top 10 items in your wardrobe that you wear the most, lay them on the bed, and you will soon see your true style.
 Take note of the shades, the cuts and the materials, and try to stick to that when you’re shopping, so that you invest in everyday staples and not one-off high fashion items.
 For me it’s shades of grey, navy, light blue and white, comfy and made from natural fibres – mostly cotton and wool.

 + The fashion pyramid.
-My stylist friend taught me about the fashion pyramid, where you work out what clothes you wear the most and invest in those, rather than that designer dress that you wore to the races once.
-For example if you exercise daily then invest in quality workout gear, if you live in jeans then feel free to splurge on a great pair, and when the spring racing season rolls around, or you get a lovely wedding invite in the post, tee up a wardrobe session at your girlfriend’s house and try on a few of each others dresses in exchange for a free dry clean at the end of the wear.
+My stylist friend taught me about the fashion pyramid, where you work out what clothes you wear the most and invest in those, rather than a designer dress that you wear to the races once.
+For example if you exercise daily then invest in quality workout gear, if you live in jeans then feel free to splurge on a great pair, and when the spring racing season rolls around, or you get a lovely wedding invite in the post, tee up a wardrobe session at your girlfriend’s house and try on a few of each other’s dresses in exchange for a free dry clean at the end of the wear.